 Never use a spot cleaner on a wool rug this will ‘set’ the stain, making it impossible to remove.

 Rug Grippers For Carpet

 Get yourself a Rug Underlay and make sure your RUG doesn’t slip and slide with anti-slip underlay for Carpet – Wood – Tiles.
-Available in store.
+Available in store and Online.